Quickly growing desert city with water issues

 - Try to estimate the area of the city in 1990 and in 2020, respectively.
 By which factor has the area increased?

 - How does this relate with the population increase during this time span (see table above)?

 - Green areas in the satellite images are covered with vegetation.
 What types of vegetated areas do you expect in this environment (e.g. pastures, urban green, golf courses, crop fields, …)?

 - Take a look at Lake Mead in the east part of the satellite images.
 Is there a change of the water surface visible?
 What reasons could lead to this change?

 - Think about the role of water for our society.
 What is it needed for?
 Where does the water for your home town come from?

 - EO Browser:

 - Open the EO Browser.

 - Find the most recent Sentinel-2 dataset covering the area displayed in the satellite map

-- Can you identify additional, recent changes in the area (Las Vegas, Lake Mead)?
+- Can you identify additional, recent changes in the area (focus on the city of Las Vegas and on the water surface of Lake Mead)?